 Please make sure names of genes are in italics whereas proteins are in normal font.
-Et al., in vivo, in vitro, drosophila, xenopus etc. should be in italics.
+Et al., in vivo, in vitro, drosophila, Xenopus, etc. should be in italics.

-Key words are separated by commas and presented in alphabetical order.
+Keywords are separated by commas and presented in alphabetical order.

 Keep the introduction short.
-Precise the introduction in a significant manner and exclude the all subheadings.
+Precise the introduction in a significant manner and exclude all subheadings.
 The basic principles of research, background earlier work and the purpose of the present studies should be described in the introduction.

 Materials and Methods:

 A clear description or specific original reference is required for all biological, analytical and statistical procedures.
 All modifications of procedures must be explained.
-Appropriate statistical methods should be used although the biology should be emphasized.
+Appropriate statistical methods should be used although biology should be emphasized.
 A statement of the results of the statistical analysis should justify the interpretations and conclusions.

 Results and Discussions

 The results are presented in the form of tables or figures when feasible if data are discussed in the text but not presented in the tables or figures, specify, “Data not shown” in the text.
 The text should explain or elaborate on the tabular data, but numbers should not be repeated within the text.
 Sufficient data, all with some index of variation attached, should be presented to allow the reader to interpret the results of the experiment.
 The discussion should interpret the results clearly and concisely in terms of biological mechanisms and significance and also should integrate the research findings with the body of previously published literature to provide the reader with a broad base on which to accept or reject the hypotheses tested.
 Focused on the interpretation of the results rather than a repetition of the results section.
-Explain how the results relate previous findings, weather in support, contradiction, or simply as added data.
-Highlight the significant/unique findings of the research under conclusion.
-Precise whole discussion portion in a significant manner and give some Recommendations.
+Explain how the results relate to previous findings, whether in support, contradiction, or simply as added data.
+Highlight the significant/unique findings of the research under the conclusion.
+Precise the whole discussion portion in a significant manner and give some Recommendations.

 Note: Authors have the option of combining the results and discussion into one section.